VN4bit/price_list_conversion/README.md

 # Automated Price List Conversion

+## Overview
 This project automates the conversion and processing of supplier price lists using a programmed solution.
 The approach leverages direct data manipulation on a code level, ensuring efficiency and reducing errors compared to manual or macro-based solutions.
+The development of this project is a result of my bachelor thesis with the titel

+[Potentials of open source attended Robotic Process Automation for small and medium-sized enterprises in procurement logistics:
+Use case for the application of AutoHotkey](https://vn4bit.github.io/portfolio/thesisEN.html).

+The implementation was carried out using **AutoHotkey V2.0**.

 ## Features
 - Automated extraction of price list data from a PDF file.